 Lisa was visiting from Maryland and I was in host mode.
 I wanted to show her a good time and she wanted to do something a little different from a museum or standard tourist attraction.
-Since I’d never been to Smorgasburg before I thought it would be fun to discover it together.
-It was a perfect day, the weather was mild and sunny and a relief from weeks of a debilitating heat wave.
+Since I’d never been to Smorgasburg, I thought it would be fun to discover it together.
+It was a perfect day, the weather was sunny and mild and a relief from weeks of a debilitating heat wave.

 We arrived at noon and the parking lot the event occupied by the waterfront was already buzzing.
 Within an hour it would be wall-to-wall people and slightly difficult to navigate but it was the weekend and we were in no particular rush.

 Looking across the asphalt, 60 small pop-up food tents beckoned to the hungry.
 Feeling a little reconnaissance was in order we strolled up and down the aisles taking an inventory of our options, our heads spinning from all the interesting choices — no run-of-the-mill hotdogs from this bunch.

 There were Ramen burgers (huge line at this one), Filipino spring rolls (a.k.a Lumpia), crispy home cut fries paired with gourmet sauces; warm, flaky biscuit sandwiches, beef short ribs and savory sticky rice snacks to name a few.
 Choosing was going to be a real bitch.

 Everything seemed to be homemade or created on site.
 Half the fun was watching the food being prepared.
 Aesthetics were clearly a priority and each order was painstakingly presented as if chef Gordon Ramsey were looming over their shoulders.
 Lets face it, an Instagramable dish is worth its weight in gold.